jrrafols/repree-style-guide/README.md

-# repree-style-guide
+# Repree Style Guide

-Coding style, patterns, and conventions
+This documentation describes coding styles and conventions as well as design patterns used in repree.